NCBI-Hackathons/Enterococcus_Mobile_Elements/README.md

 ![image](image3.png)
-Development of a Tool for Tracking AMR Genes in Mobile Elements using Enterococci as an Example

 ## Purpose

-To identify mobile elements in Enterococcus and associate them with antimicrobial resistance determinants.
+To develop a tool for tracking AMR genes in mobile elements, using enterococci as an example.

 ## Workflow
 ![image](image1.png)